 String Encoding & Decoding

-The IFC exchange format "STEP physical file" only allows characters represented by decimal value 32 to 126 from the code table in ISO 8859-1.
-Any other character, like some Western characters, like the German "Umlaut", Greek or Cyrillic letters, or Asian characters, has to be encoded before being exchanged as part of a string value.
+The IFC exchange format “STEP physical file” uses characters represented by decimal value 32 to 126 from the code table in ISO 8859-1.
+Any other character, like some Western characters, like the German “Umlaut”, Greek or Cyrillic letters, or Asian characters, has to be encoded before being exchanged as part of a string value.
+Up until IFC4.x this encoding is used in IFC.
+In the future, IFC will adopt the UTF8 encoding.

 The rules for decoding and encoding are defined in ISO10303-21: “Industrial automation systems and integration — Product data representation and exchange — Part 21: Implementation methods: Clear text encoding of the exchange structure“.
 A short summary and guideline is included in the IFC Implementation Guide.